Eurovision Song Contest 2008: Visual design

 RTS ran a competition that led to the creation of the 2008 contest's branding, logo and the stage.
+On 1 October 2007, the logo titled "Mama 2008" was announced as the winner among 455 submissions.
+The stage design, titled "Confluence" was also declared as the winner among 70 submissions.
+However, due to the negative responses to the design, the logo was subsequently changed, and the new logo was presented in January 2008.
+The stage design was also eventually changed.

 The theme of the contest was based around the "confluence of sound".
 This was symbolic as Belgrade lies on the confluence of two European rivers, the Sava and Danube.
-The logo chosen, a treble clef, formed the graphical basis of the design created by Boris Miljković.
+The replacement logo, a treble clef, formed the graphical basis of the design created by Boris Miljković.

 The postcards in the first and second semi-final were based around the creation of the flag of the nation that was to perform next.
 Each post card had a short story related to each country and its people.
 During each postcard a short letter was displayed.
-All were in the national language of the artist's country, with the exception of the Serbian postcard, which consisted of "Welcome to Belgrade" and "Welcome to Serbia" in various languages and the Belgian postcard which was written in the constructed language the Belgian group performed in.
+All were in the national language of the artist's country, with the exception of the Serbian postcard, which consisted of "Welcome to Belgrade" and "Welcome to Serbia" in various languages.
 The postcards were brought to an end by a stamp with this year's Eurovision logo.

 According to RTS the stage represented native identities, history and modern themes, symbols and universally recognised messages.
 The confluence-themed stage also contained a large number of television and LCD display screens.
 The stage had settings for all new electronic possibilities including some movable parts of the stage.
 It was designed by Chicago-based David Cushing.

 The first semi-final was created around a city theme.
 The contest opened with a panorama of the city of Belgrade forming in the stage's background with two waves sliding down the stage to meet in the centre – at the confluence, the overall theme of the contest.

 The second semi-final was based around the theme of water, which was enhanced by the look of the stage during the interval act where the water formed the main colours of the stage.